Cascade Begonias Mixed - TuberBegonia x tuberhybrida

 - Extra information

-Latin name Begonia x tuberhybrida Delivery type Supplied as bulb or tuber Guarantee 100% Growth and Flowering guarantee Color Mixed Colours Light preference full sun , partial sun , full shade Scented not scented Flowers for cutting no Flowering period June - November Growing height 25 - 30 cm Planting distance 15 - 20 cm Planting depth 10 cm Diameter bulb 3 - 4 cm
+Latin name Begonia x tuberhybrida Delivery type Supplied as bulb or tuber Guarantee 100% growth and flowering guarantee Color Mixed Colours Light preference full sun , partial sun , full shade Scented not scented Flowers for cutting no Flowering period June - October Growing height 25 - 30 cm Planting distance 15 - 20 cm Planting depth 10 cm Diameter bulb 3 - 4 cm